moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.

+### Object Delivery Preferences {#delivery-prefs}

+The publisher specifies its preference for mapping the elements of the object model - Tracks, Groups and Objects, to the underlying transport mechanisms such as QUIC Streams and QUIC Datagrams.
+A publisher chooses it preference driven by the application needs.

+#### Proposal 1 - Stream Placement Indicator (Victor's Proposal and Text)

+`Stream Placement Indicator` specifies as variable length integer indicating the publisher's intention when choosing the QUIC stream to transport a given object.
+The details of the same is provided below:

+Let `N` be the object sequence of the current object and `D` be the stream placement indicator, and `S`` be a stack of stream that is initially empty.

+For every object to be transported:

+1. If `D` is zero, open a new stream, push it at the top of the stack.
+Send the object on the stream at the top of the stack.

+2. If `D` is non-zero, check if the object sequence of the most recent object that sent on the stream at the top of the stack has a value of  `N - D`.

+  2.1 If it is,  continue sending the object on the stream at the top of the
+      stack.

+  2.2 If it is not, close the stream at the top of the stack, pop the stream
+     off the stack and repeat the Step 2.
+If the stack is empty, close the connection with appropriate error code.

+#### Proposal 2 - Object Placement Mode

+`Object Placement Mode` is a enumeration of possible mappings of the object model to the underlying transport mechanism for delivering media.

+##### Mode: StreamPerGroup

+The mode `StreamPerGroup` specifies that all the objects for a given group are sent over a single QUIC stream. `StreamPerGroup` has a value of 0x0.

+##### Mode: StreamPerObject

+The mode `StreamPerObject` specifies that each object is sent over a single QUIC stream. `StreamPerObject` has a value of 0x1.

+##### Mode: StreamPerTrack

+The mode `StreamPerTrack` specifies that all the groups and objects for a given track is sent over a single QUIC stream. `StreamPerTrack` has a value of 0x2.

+##### Mode: StreamPerPriority

+The mode `StreamPerPriority` specifies that objects marked with a given priorirty shared the same underlying QUIC stream. `StreamPerTrack` has a value of 0x3.

+##### Mode: Datagram

+The mode `Datagram` specifies that objects are sent using QUIC datagrams and has a value of 0x4.

 ## SUBSCRIBE {#message-subscribe-req}